captbrando/PCI-Compliance-5th-Edition/README.md

 * “[The Seven Deadly Sins of a QSA](https://www.brandenwilliams.com/brwpubs/Seven%20Deadly%20Sins%20of%20a%20QSA.pdf)” by Branden
 * “[The Art of the Compensating Control](https://www.brandenwilliams.com/brwpubs/TheArtoftheCompensatingControl.pdf)” by Branden
 * "[Consumer Attitudes Toware Breaches, How Consumers React to Retail Breaches](https://www.brandenwilliams.com/brwpubs/Consumer%20Attitudes%20Toward%20Breaches_FINAL.pdf)", by Branden
-* “[How Tokenization and Encryption can enable PCI DSS compliance,](https://www.sciencedirect.com/science/article/abs/pii/S1363412711000161)” Information Security Technical Report (ISTR2187), Elsevier (February 2011), by Branden Williams
+* “[How Tokenization and Encryption can enable PCI DSS compliance,](https://www.sciencedirect.com/science/article/abs/pii/S1363412711000161)” Information Security Technical Report (ISTR2187), Elsevier (February 2011), by Branden
 * “[Security First or Compliance First?](https://www.slideshare.net/anton_chuvakin/compliance-first-or-security-first)” by Anton
 * “[How to Stay Compliant? or Ongoing Tasks in PCI DSS](http://chuvakin.blogspot.com/2009/01/how-to-stay-compliant-or-ongoing-tasks.html)” by Anton
 * “[More on PCI DSS and Logging](http://chuvakin.blogspot.com/2010/01/more-on-pci-dss-and-logging.html)” by Anton